Caring for your AngelfishThese

 If the hardness is too high, it can be lowered by diluting the aquarium

-If the pH is too high, first lowering the hardness first will make it easier
+If the pH is too high, first lower the hardness which will make it easier

 hobbyists don't bother to change the aquarium conditions; they just use the water they have.
 If receiving water conditions are significantly different